smartanvil/smartanvil.github.io/_posts/2018-03-10-on-metrics.md

 ## Early conclusions

    This numbers still pretty dead.
-As it is concluded in ![Smart Contracs Software Metrics: a First Study] (https://www.researchgate.net/publication/322978386_Smart_Contracts_Software_Metrics_a_First_Study), even when there are some models that allow us to apply same properties to this domain, we are not yet able to have good predictions and understanding with such small amount of examples.
+As it is concluded in [Smart Contracs Software Metrics: a First Study] (https://www.researchgate.net/publication/322978386_Smart_Contracts_Software_Metrics_a_First_Study), even when there are some models that allow us to apply same properties to this domain, we are not yet able to have good predictions and understanding with such small amount of examples.
 But we can see surely that even when some of this numbers talk with the same voices of the Object Oriented system results, we still having huge gaps and pretty scattered numbers to analyze.